Set Up API OAuth2 Authentication in Katalon Studio

-To perform API testing on Salesforce using Katalon Studio, you’ll need to authenticate to access Salesforce’s REST API.
-While you can create and authenticate with your own connected app, a more straightforward approach for testing purposes involves using an access token obtained through external tools or methods.
-Here’s how you can set up authentication for Salesforce API testing in Katalon Studio, adapting from the initial Salesforce CLI-focused approach.
+To perform API testing on Salesforce using Katalon Studio, you need to authenticate to access Salesforce’s REST API.
+While you can create and authenticate with your own connected app, a more straightforward approach for testing purposes is to use an access token obtained through external tools or methods.
+Here’s how to set up authentication for Salesforce API testing in Katalon Studio.

-Before sending API requests to Salesforce, secure an access token to authenticate your requests.
+Before sending API requests to Salesforce, you must secure an access token to authenticate your requests.
 This token, often referred to as a “bearer token,” is crucial for authorization.
-Salesforce CLI is a common method to obtain this token, although there are other methods this is the easiest way, and thus will explain it in this lesson
+Salesforce CLI is a common method to obtain this token, and it’s one of the easiest ways for testing.
+Here’s how:

 Get an Access Token with Salesforce CLI

-• If you already have Salesforce CLI installed, update it using the instructions in Update Salesforce CLI.
+• If you already have Salesforce CLI installed, update it using the instructions in the documentation.

-• If you need to Install Salesforce CLI, install the latest version for your operating system.
+• If not, install the latest version of Salesforce CLI for your operating system.

 sf org login web

-In the command output, make note of the long Access Token string and the Instance Url string.
-You need both to make cURL requests.
+In the command output, make note of the Access Token and Instance URL.
+You’ll need these for making API requests.

 Steps to Set Up Authentication in Katalon Studio